Terêna language

-Terêna or Etelena is spoken by 15,000 Brazilians.
+Terêna or Etelena is an Arawakan language spoken by 15,000 Terenas.
 The language has a dictionary and written grammar.
 Many Terena people have low Portuguese proficiency.
 It is spoken in Mato Grosso do Sul.
-20% are literate in their language, 80% literate in Portuguese.
+About 20% are literate in their language, 80% literate in Portuguese.

 Terêna has an active–stative syntax and verb-object-subject as default word order.

-Varieties
+Dialects

-There were once four varieties, Kinikinao, Terena proper, Guaná, and Chané, which were sometimes considered to be separate languages (Aikhenvald 1999).
-Carvalho (2016) has since demonstrated that all four of them are the same language.
+Terêna originally had four varieties: Kinikinao, Terena proper, Guaná, and Chané.
+These varieties have sometimes been considered to be separate languages.
+Carvalho (2016) has since demonstrated all four to be the same language.
 Only Terena proper is still spoken.

 Language contact

 Terena originated in the Northwestern Chaco.
 As a result, many Northern Guaicuruan loanwords can be found in Terena.

 There are also many Tupi-Guarani loanwords in Terena and other southern Arawakan languages.

 Phonology

 Consonants

 /w, ʃ, n, l/ may often be heard as [v, tʃ, ɲ, ʎ].

 Vowels

 [ɨ] is heard as an allophone of /i/.